KatMerrill/App-Test/README.md

-# Hello and welcome to Multicast Mobile!
+# Multicast Mobile!
 This app explores non-native multicast streaming for live video content.

-To run this code:
+Disclaimer: this repository is slightly out of date; currently working to get all changes committed.

+# Planned Features + Fixes
+- [X] Stream camera to unicast2multicast translator via FFmpeg
+- [X] Camera preview
+- [X] UI Design
+- [X] Add AMT Gateway implementation
+- [ ] Integrate AMT Gateway
+- [ ] Integrate with Multicast Menu stream scraping
+- [ ] Full screen for camera and stream viewing
+- [ ] Fix stream encoding
+- [ ] Native Multicast?

+# Development
+For the development environment to work, you will need FFmpeg installed and working on your device.

 1. You must download the following libraries (using pip install): kivy, kivymd, pillow, ffpyplayer
-2. Then, use your terminal to run "python demo_main.py".
-Please note that if you are not on a Linux device, the video streaming section will not work, so the camera icon will crash the app.
-However, the rest of the app still functions correctly.

-If you ARE on a Linux device, open the file "demo.kv".
-Uncomment lines 39-42, which will allow the camera to work.
+2. Run main.py to open the dev environment
+3. To build for Android or iOS, consult the documentation for Buildozer

+# Contribution
+Pull requests and feature suggestions welcome!